 The group was established in Tasmania in 1995 by a group of furniture designers and designer-makers, mostly graduates from the Furniture Design program at the University of Tasmania, and was formerly known as the furniture designers association.
 Over the last 20 years the group has evolved and now includes members working in a range of practices including jewellery, ceramics, printmaking, textiles as well as furniture and wood.
 In 2015 the name was changed to better reflect the membership.

-We meet monthly (usually on the 2nd Wednesday).
-Meetings venues and time are posted on our events calendar.
+We meet monthly (usually on the 1st Thursday).
+Meetings venues and time are posted on our events page.
 All members are welcome to attend and contribute to planning and management of our events and activities.

 Meet the executive committee

-David Pannell (Chair) is a furniture designer and maker based in Franklin, Tasmania.
+David Pannell (deputy chair) is a furniture designer and maker based in Franklin, Tasmania.
 His work aims for ‘lightness’ and for forms that recede into the background.

 Linda Fredheim (treasurer) was one of the founding members of the furniture designers association.
-She has been a designer maker for the past 25 years and has taught at the UTAS School of Art in Hobart.
+She has been a designer maker for the past 30 years and has taught at the UTAS School of Art in Hobart and Sturt School for wood

 Christine Hannan works in the mediums of glass, printmaking and painting from her home studio in Hobart Her work is informed by artistic processes that allow these materials to be combined.